Corn Snake Care Guide

 So, while some may frown on snakes being kept in a rack system, cleanliness and the snakes welfare ALWAYS need to come first.

 You will need to spot clean the enclosure as needed and do a full tear down of the tank/habitat monthly to clean and disinfect it.
-Clean = happy keepers and happier reptiles!
+Cleanliness = a happy keeper and an even happier snake!

-Corn snakes must ALWAYS be housed individually and not in pairs or groups.
+Corn snakes should always be housed individually and not in pairs or groups.
 Corns snakes can and will consume other cage mates given the opportunity!

 Your corn snake enclosure should have an average of around 50% humidity.